cristofercruz/gb-camera-frames/README.md

 [Wild frame PSD template](samples/wild-frame-template.psd?raw=1)

 ## Saving your frame image
-Make sure to save your image reduced down to 4 colors, this is necessary to convert to 2bpp Game Boy tile format well.
-**Ensure your final image has good contrast or the converted result will appear washed out and may use less than 4 shades.**
+Save your image reduced down to 4 colors, this will give you a good result when converting to Game Boy tile format. **Ensure your final image has good contrast or the converted result will appear washed out and may use less than 4 shades.**
 ![4 shades color map](docs/4-shades.png)
 ![Reduced color png](docs/reduced-colors.png)